KineticCommunity/request-ce-bundle-base/README.md

 ## Personalization
 This bundle easily allows for minor personalization by including optional attributes in your KAPP, Form and/or Categories.

+#### Setup Initialization
+This base bundle has _Required Attributes_ that utilizes Kinetic Task.
+To edit or add Required Attributes, you define and initialize attribute's in the intilialization.jspf.
+You can view this Kapp configuration by viewing the passing the parameter in the url, i.e. (http://localhost:8080/kinetic/kappName?partial=setup).

+##### Required KAPP Attributes
+* _Task Server Url_ : URL of your Kinetic Task engine.
+* _Task Source Name_ : Source name from Kinetic Task engine.

 #### KAPP Attributes
-* _logo-url_ : By including this attribute we will use this logo instead of the home icon on the top-left of the page
+* _Logo Url_ : By including this attribute we will use this logo instead of the home icon on the top-left of the page
-* _logo-height-px_ : By including this attribute we will set the height of the logo in the header.
+* _Logo Height Px_ : By including this attribute we will set the height of the logo in the header.
 Default is 40px with 5px of padding.
-* _sidebar-html_ : We show the Kinetic Data Twitter feed by default, but you can add any HTML/widget by including the HTML/JS in this attribute.
+* _Sidebar Html_ : We show the Kinetic Data Twitter feed by default, but you can add any HTML/widget by including the HTML/JS in this attribute.

 #### Form Attributes
-* _form-icon-class_ : We include font-awesome icons by default and just apply a random icon to your forms on the catalog page.
+* _Form Icon Class_ : We include font-awesome icons by default and just apply a random icon to your forms on the catalog page.
 However, you can specify a class for your form by including this attribute and a value.
 (Example fa-bank)

 #### Category Attributes
-* _hidden_ : Including this attribute on a category means the category and forms in that category will not be shown on the portal page.
+* _Hidden_ : Including this attribute on a category means the category and forms in that category will not be shown on the portal page.

 ## Customization